 Figure 4.
 Consultative Selling often follows Outbound Lead Generation/Development

-When to use?
-Consultative selling is best used when you are selling platform-like solutions involving a number of decision makers.
-Think of a CRM for $20-100k ACV, 6-18 month sales cycle, and 1-3 deals/quarter per AE.
+When does Consultative Selling make the most sense?
+Use it when you are selling platform-like solutions involving a number of decision makers.
+It would make sense if, for example, you were selling a Sales Engagement platform for $20-100k ACV, with a 6-18 month sales cycle, and each AE closed about 1-3 deals per quarter.

 When you are representing an innovative solution that challenges the status quo, you cannot rely on the consultative process because most clients do not realize there is a problem lurking.
 In particular, you cannot trust an RFP/RFQ which is designed to flush out lowest price/minimal spec.
 Thus, you have to rely on Provocative Selling, which has gained popularity through a methodology called the Challenger sale.